 Intention to create legal relation

-This is the Last vital elements to make a valid contract between offeror and offeree.
+This is the Last vital element to make a valid contract between offeror and offeree.
 It is defined as an ‘intention to form’ a legally binding agreement or contract.
 This is one of the most necessary elements in the formation of a valid contract.